Article

 Statue of scales of justice

-Steps required for Probate in Victoria
+Step-by-step requirements for Probate in Victoria

 Locate important documents and information

-Lodge a Probate Advertisement
+Lodge a Probate advertisement (Notice) online

 The probate online advertising system allows you to publicise your intention to apply for a Grant of Probate to begin administration on the last Will left by the deceased person.
 These probate records further provide any creditors of the deceased person with an opportunity to make their claims on the estate known to the Executor.